Save Big on GST Registration with Expert Assisted at Just ₹ 599/-

 2. What is the Section 80-IAC tax holiday?

-3. Is the Angel Tax exemption automatic for all startups?
+3. Is the Angel Tax exemption automatic?

 4. Can a One Person Company (OPC) claim these benefits?